-Two ingredients that not only fight removing acne scars, but also significantly lighten acne scars from face, sandalwood and turmeric are among nature’s best acne solution.
+Two ingredients that not only fight blemishes, but also significantly lighten acne scars from face, sandalwood and turmeric are among nature’s best blemish solutions.
 The natural oils in sandalwood lighten scars and give the skin a warm glow.
 Mix equal proportions of sandalwood and organic turmeric powder with rosewater to make a paste.
 Apply this paste on the face and leave on for 20 minutes.
 Wash off with warm water.

 Honey and cinnamon make a great combination to fight acne.
 Cinnamon stimulates the blood vessels, increasing the blood circulation.
 Cinnamon should be slightly roasted until it becomes brown in color.
 Grind the roasted cinnamon into powder and store it.
 (Don't have the time?
 Just use store-bought cinnamon powder.
 We promise we won't tell.)
 Mix 1 tsp. of honey with 1 tsp. of this powder and apply to the acne.
 Leave the paste on for 15 minutes before washing it off with warm water.
 Apply every day until the acne improves.